omkarcloud/botasaurus/README.md

 **JS with Captcha Challenge**

 This challenge requires performing JS computations that differentiate a Chrome controlled by Selenium/Puppeteer/Playwright from a real Chrome.
 It also involves solving a Captcha.
-It's used to protect pages which are rarely but sometimes visited by humans, like:
+It's used to for pages which are rarely but sometimes visited by people, like:
-- 5th Page of G2 Reviews
+- 5th Review page
 - Auth pages

 Example Page: https://www.g2.com/products/github/reviews.html?page=5&product_id=github